Wayne Ramsey Premo

 Clan Ramsay International

 The former Clan Ramsay Association of North America came into being in 1978 and has been thriving ever since.
 The Clan meets annually at one of the Highland Games around the United States or Canada for their AGM - the annual grand meeting.
-Clan Convener Dr. Carl Bailey of SC leads the Clan in America with the present Clan President, John E. Ramsay of Raleigh, NC, and treasurer / membership chairman, David F. Ramsey, originally of West Virginia, presently of Dunedin, FL.
+Clan Convener Dr. Carl Bailey of SC leads the Clan in America with the present Clan President, Richard McGraw, of North Carolina; past-president John E. Ramsay of Raleigh, NC; and treasurer / membership chairman, David F. Ramsey, originally of West Virginia, presently of Dunedin, FL.
 Many others contribute hours per week of their time to make this organization run as efficiently as it does.
-Please take time to visit this website - shown above - to learn more.
+Please take time to visit the website - shown above - to learn more.
 And if you're a Ramsay / Ramsey or related person - please consider a membership.
+Further festivals for the coming year are listed at the Clan Ramsay International website

 Timothy Hale - Clan Contributor & Participant